 Tickets day of show are first come/first serve at the box office.

 Because of the Spotlight Box Office, we no longer take reservations.

 We hope you enjoy our production.

-All lectures are free, open to the public and begin both virtually via Zoom Webinar and in person in the Mitchell Auditorium at 7:30 p.m CST.
-Register now for an upcoming lecture.
+All lectures are free, open to the public and begin both virtually online and in person in the Mitchell Auditorium at 7:30 p.m.
+CST.
+More information about upcoming lectures.

 The Braegelman Program in Catholic Studies at St. Scholastica explores the Catholic intellectual tradition with students and the larger community.
 All events are open to the public and free of charge.
 Please note the times and locations for each event.
 For more information, contact Kevin Vaughan at email@example.com.

 Braegelman Program in Catholic Studies History